-These results, together with the striking resemblance of the streak development between figures 6 and 1 lead to the hypothesis that, at least to some degree, the break up of streaks in a turbulent field is governed by the same mechanisms as for the isolated streak in the laminar boundary layer.
+These results, together with the striking resemblance of the streak development between Figs. 6 and 1 lead to the hypothesis that, at least to some degree, the break up of streaks in a turbulent field is governed by the same mechanisms as for the isolated streak in the laminar boundary layer.

-To qualitatively show that the instabilities of the streaks in a turbulent boundary layer is of the same normal inflectional type as in the laminar case, the O-S analysis was performed with a velocity profile from the turbulent velocity field.
+To qualitatively show that streak instabilities exist in a turbulent boundary layer that are of the same normal inflectional type as in the laminar case, the OS analysis was performed with velocity profiles from the turbulent velocity field.

 When a horseshoe structure in the turbulent field has been identified, it can be followed backward in time, if velocity fields from earlier times are available.
-Since the life cycle of a structure is long (over $T = 150 \ \delta^/U$), the requirement for data storage is demanding.
+Since the life cycle of a structure is long (over $T=150 \ \delta^/U{\infty}$), the requirement for data storage is demanding.
 As the structure is followed backward in time, it is found further upstream and is weaker.
 At some point in time and space the structure vanishes.
 Thus, at this point the birth of the structure can be investigated.
 By examining the time signal of the velocity from points just upstream of the first appearance of the structure, the frequency of the disturbance leading to the vortex formation can be determined.
-One example of a time signal of the streamwise velocity is shown in figure 19.
-The instability wave appears at time 15588.
+One example of a time signal of the streamwise velocity is shown in Fig. 20.
+The instability wave appears at time 15 588.